 All valuations of buildings are undertaken by or under the supervision of a fully qualified Chartered Surveyor, who is an employee of a related party, Durham County Council.
 Full fixed asset revaluations are undertaken once every five years, unless the changes in the BCIS index during the year would have a material impact on the asset portfolio.
-The most recent valuation of Land and Buildings is effective from 1 April 2017.
-These values have been used to determine the 31 March 2018 valuations.
-A full valuation as part of the agreed 5 year rolling programme was last undertaken in 2013/14.
-However, due to the impact of changes in the BCIS index, a further revaluation of all assets valued on the basis of Depreciated Replacement Cost (DRC) was undertaken in 2014/15 and again in 2016/17.
+The most recent valuation of Land and Buildings is effective from 1 April 2018.
+These values have been used to determine the 31 March 2019 valuations.
+A full valuation as part of the agreed 5 year rolling programme has been undertaken in 2018/19.